-Main Roads Western Australia (Main Roads) is proposing to construct and operate the Southern Section of the Bunbury Outer Ring Road (BORR) project (Figure 1, Appendix A).
-The proposed BORR Project is a planned Controlled Access Highway linking the Forrest Highway and Bussell Highway.
+Main Roads Western Australia (Main Roads) is proposing to construct and operate the Northern and Central sections of the Bunbury Outer Ring Road (BORR) Project (Figure 1, Appendix A).
+The BORR Project is a planned Controlled Access Highway linking the Forrest Highway and Bussell Highway.
 The completed project will provide a high standard route for access to the Bunbury Port, improve road user safety and facilitate proposed development to the east of the City of Bunbury.
-The proposed BORR Project provides an effective bypass of Bunbury for inter-regional traffic.
+The BORR Project provides an effective bypass of Bunbury for inter-regional traffic.
 The proposed BORR Project comprises three sections: